Cheifulla83/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

+A method is a function inside of an object.

 3. What is closure?

 4. Describe the four rules of the 'this' keyword.

 5. Why do we need super() in an extended class?

+We use the keyword super() in conjunction with extends to impot the properties from the parent class.

 ## Project Set up